16 December 2024

 Deua National Park contains many parts of the mosaic.
 One of the most beautiful things he saw was around the “intense pinkwood forest” at the head of Deua River.
 Nearby was “a flotilla of fallen white flowers from the mint bush” in the pools.

 Mr Blay said Tabletop Mountain, near Mount Dampier, was a great place to take children to teach them about the coastal region and Gulaga.
-Big Badja overlooks both the Monaro and the Shoalhaven River.
+About five kilometres away, Big Badja overlooks the Monaro and the Shoalhaven River, as well as the Tuross catchment.

 View from Wadbilliga over the gorge to the ocean after the Black Summer bushfires.